andre-janino/JumboStoreLocator/README.md

 #### Manual tests <a name="manual"></a>

-With the application [up and running](#run), head towards http://localhost:8081 on your favorite browser and you will be greeted with the store locator login page.
+With the application [up and running](#run), head towards http://localhost:8081 on your favorite browser* and you will be greeted with the store locator login page.

+***Note about browser support: It seems that the webp icons I borrowed from Jumbo are not playing nicely with Edge, as they are not loaded at all (the same issue is present in Jumbo's store search website).
+Searching a little bit, there seems to be a few workarounds that could be tried, so that goes into the TODO list.*

 <p align="center">
   <img src="_resources/Test-Login.png" title="Login page" alt="Login page"/>
 </p>

 You can choose to login with your user/pass, or to proceed as a guest (in which case, favoriting a store won't be allowed, but everything else works the same).
+The available users are:

+- andre.janino@gmail.com / Password1
+- marijn.deromph@jumbo.com / Password1
+- tamara.duric@jumbo.com / Password1
+- gustavo.henriquesmartins@jumbo.com / Password1

 After logging in, you should be greeted by a map filled with all Jumbo stores, as shown below:

 <p align="center">
   <img src="_resources/Test-MainPage.png" title="Main page" alt="Main page"/>